X-POWER0/xnawiki/Web Articles/Riemers/Riemers3DXNA2flightsim08flightkinematics.md

 Try flying around in your 3D city, making some loops, and pay attention to the lighting of the buildings and the xwing as you rotate.

-Now that you can fly your plane, maybe it is time to do some collision detection, because flying through walls really is not a natural thing to happen.
+Now that you can fly your plane, maybe it is time to do some collision detection, because flying through walls is not exactly a natural thing to happen.

 ## Exercises